abiarul1016-glitch/easymind/README.md

 - Deploy with Docker and add a production-grade DB and static file serving.
 - Add a small CI check that runs linters and basic tests.

-## NOTES
+>[!NOTE]
-- UI was completely me (Vanilla HTML and CSS)
+> - UI was completely me (Vanilla HTML and CSS)
-- Django REST framework was also me
+> - Django REST framework was also me
-- Claude was used solely for the javascript, which will be done by me (it's trash) once I get home
+> - Claude was used solely for the javascript, which will be done by me (it's trash) once I get home
+> - yes a lot of this README was generated as well 😭